mitko501/Qt-SESAM/README.md

 ## About
 The goal of this project was to implement extension of Qt-SESAM application which allow user authenticate with security token - JavaCard.
 Card and application are communicating through secure channel to prevent multiple kind of attacks.
-Communication between them is secured by AES-128 with keys generated randomly for each seddion and using Diffie-Hellman for key exchange.
+Communication between them is secured by AES-128 with keys generated randomly for each session and using Diffie-Hellman for key exchange.

 ## How to build
 Extension of application is using functions defined in **winscard.h** header file  for communication with card.